GrayHatter/gr.ht/content/posts/get-a-job.md

 it?

-The simplistic answer is the same for why seemingly everyone chooses proprietary software; it's just easier[^yt].
-There's clearly a large quality gap between FOSS and Proprietary code.
+The simplistic answer is the same for why seemingly everyone chooses proprietary software; it's just easier[^yt]. <!--more--> There's clearly a large quality gap between FOSS and Proprietary code.
 Maybe it's prettier, maybe it crashes less, maybe it has that one feature you need.
 Truth be told, none of these are hard problems, all could be very easy to fix given someone spends the time.
 And there's the problem.
 Free and open-source software, usually meets all meanings for the word free.
 Only until you consider the time-cost to create that software.
 Proprietary software isn't better, it's only they're more likely to be able to afford to fund the extra time required.

 [^yt]: It's also part of why I'm linking to a proprietary video site. :/